rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_connections.md

 # Connected states, irreducibility and uniqueness of invariant measures

-The notion of connected states is a fundamental concept related to the uniqueness of an invariant measure, when it exists, at least in a local scope.
-When every pair of states is connected, then we have the notion of irreducibility, which extends the uniquenesse to a global scope.
+The notion of communicating states is a fundamental concept related to the uniqueness of an invariant measure, at least in a local scope.
+When every pair of states communicate with each other, then we have the notion of irreducibility, which extends the uniquenesse to a global scope.

 ## Setting